hemashushu/xiaoxuan-core-assembly/docs/expressions.md

 Note that:

-- `if` expression have return values but no parameters.
-- It has no list of local variables.
+- `if` expression has no list of local variables.
 - If the expression has no return value, the `-> returns` can be omitted.
+- If the expression has no params but has return values, the format is `() -> returns`.
+- If the expression has no params and no return value, the entire `params -> returns` can be omitted.

 ### Block